grahame/dividebatur/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+See the file AUTHORS for a list of contributors to this software project.

 The data located under `aec_data/` is licensed under a Creative Commons Attribution 3.0 Australia Licence (CC BY 3.0), and is